Hub

 | Agent query | Via gateway API at 100.0.0.20:1977 |

-Three Sanctum daemons run on both the hub and the mobile node.
-They are deliberately symmetric: each host enforces its own RAM ceiling, sheds its own offenders, and exposes its own Claude Max subscription.
+Two Sanctum daemons run on both the hub and the mobile node.
+They are deliberately symmetric: each host enforces its own RAM ceiling and exposes its own Claude Max subscription.
 There is no central authority — that was the point of the 2026-04-24 capacity doctrine.
 Each host is responsible for its own air supply.

 | Daemon | Hub (Mac Mini) | Mobile (MacBook Pro) | Role |